wenhaiz/ComposeRefreshLayout/README.md

 After refreshing or loading more, you should call `state.finishRefresh()` or `state.finishLoadMore()` to finish the refresh or load more action.

+To refresh and load more programmatically, you can call `state.refresh()` or `state.loadMore()` and pass an animationSpec to control the animation.

 ## Customize

 By default, `RefreshLayout` uses `DefaultRefreshHeader` and `DefaultRefreshFooter` as header and footer.
 You can customize them by passing your own header and footer.
 You can define the behavior of header and footer depends on the state of `ActionState.RefreshingState` or `ActionState.LoadingMoreState`.

 For example:

 ```kotlin
 @Composable